 A w o r d o f w e l c o m e

 The new version of this website was launched in 2016.
 It took a lot of creativity, thought, ideas, discussions, write ups, emails and cups of coffee to put it together.
 A Coaching and an Art website under one roof.
 It was a deliberate choice; inspiration feeds creativity, feeds (visual) art, feeds exploring, feeds coaching, new perspectives, innovation, etc. You get the idea.
 It's a natural development in which processes influence each other.

 Innovation, flexibility and resilience are important notions in the global market.
 Of course they have gained momentum for internationals too.
 Their number is growing globally and we need to consider their life and job changes from those same points perpspectives.
 To international spouses/partners they matter just as much.
-Within internationals world wide students are the fastest growing group so they too have become an expatriate force to be reckoned with.
+Within the world of internationals students are the fastest growing group so they too have become an expatriate force to be reckoned with.

 How to be flexible in a new economy, bridge the gap between cultures and turn one's new life into an overall success?
 How to deal with a new, foreign job market and stand out in the local work force?
 Where to go, how to prepare?
 How to be resilient after an interview rejection?
 These are (some of the) questions every job searching international needs to deal with.

 We also consult, and love coaching on where you want to take your life and career.

 For despite the amazing electronic and digital communication of our time, there is nothing like personal contact.